Thor Heyerdahl & the Scientific Community

 If you’re struggling to understand why archeology is important to humankind, check out this four minute video where four US archeologists explain their perspective.

-You don’t need an advanced degree to contribute to scientific knowledge.
+You don’t need an advanced degree, nor any degree whatsoever, to contribute to scientific knowledge.
 Science needs you!
 Join the ranks of citizen scientists at https://www.citizenscience.gov/ (USA) www.globalcitizenscience.org (global), eu-citizen.science/projects (European Union) and help gather data on water quality testing, weather recording, endangered animal sightings, monitoring wildfire smoke, identifying cloud types and cloud cover, play the protein folding game “FoldIt”, look for unusual astronomical activity, join an archeological excavation, count marine iguanas using aerial photos (“Iguanas from Above”), monitor plastics on beaches….the list is endless and citizens across the globe are collecting valuable scientific data for scientists.

-Dr. Don Ryan of Pacific Lutheran University, and an Egyptologist, worked with Heyerdahl soon after graduate school, and has an (unusually) positive view of Heyerdahl as person and an archaeologist.
+Dr. Don Ryan of Pacific Lutheran University, and an Egyptologist, worked with Heyerdahl soon after graduate school, has an (unusually) positive view of Heyerdahl as person and an archaeologist.
 His website on Heyerdahl describes his work and contributions.

 Pictures